Don Bradman: Legacy

 The Bradman Stand at Adelaide Oval was created in 1990 to house media and corporate functions.
-It was demolished in 2012 as the stadium underwent an extensive re-development, being replaced by the Riverbank Stand in 2013.
-The 2014 development included renaming the central part of the Western stand the Sir Donald Bradman Pavilion.
+It was demolished in 2012 as the stadium underwent an extensive redevelopment, being replaced by the Riverbank Stand in 2013.
+The redevelopment included renaming the central part of the Western Stand the Sir Donald Bradman Pavilion.

 When the Australian Cricket Hall of Fame was created in Melbourne in 1996, Bradman was made one of its 10 inaugural members.
 In 2000, Bradman was selected by cricket experts as one of five Wisden Cricketers of the Century.
 Each of the 100 members of the panel were able to select five cricketers: all 100 voted for Bradman.
 The ICC Cricket Hall of Fame inducted him on 19 November 2009.

 Bradman's life and achievements were recognised in Australia with two notable issues.
 Three years before he died, he became the first living Australian to be featured on an Australian postage stamp.
 After his death, the Australian Government produced a 20-cent coin to commemorate his life.

 The State Library of South Australia in Adelaide approached Bradman in the late 1960s about his transferring his personal collection of memorabilia to them.
 Bradman then collaborated in the creation of scrapbooks about his career which he donated to the library along with bats, balls, trophies and tape recordings detailing his career.
 The original scrapbooks are held by the National Library of Australia in Canberra.
 The Bradman Collection was formally opened in a dedicated display space at the State Library of South Australia by Prime Minister John Howard in 1998.

 In 1999, Bradman was named in the six-man shortlist for BBC Sports Personality of the Century.
 Asteroid 2472 Bradman, discovered by Luboš Kohoutek, is named in his honour.

 To mark 150 years of the Wisden Cricketers' Almanack, Wisden named him as captain of an all-time Test World XI in 2013.
 On 27 August 2018, to celebrate 110 years since his birth, Bradman was commemorated with a Google Doodle.

 On 3 December 2024, a cap worn by Bradman sold for 250,000 US dollars at auction.